panama-gl/panama-gl/doc/PanamaGL-Demos.md

 - in addition to setting VM parameters in the Run Configuration
 - add --add-modules jdk.incubator.foreign under Preferences -> Build, Execution, Development -> Compiler -> Java Compiler -> Additional command line parameters
 - in the same window, set the target bycode version to the VM version we run on (here 17).

+`java.lang.IllegalAccessError: failed to access class *1 from class *2 (*1 and *2 are in unnamed module of loader 'app')`

+Solution : mvn clean install